YLdz-SM/Cockroach-associated-Wolbachia/README.md

 to be added

 # Citation
-It you use the data abouve, please cite the following paper:
+If you use the data abouve, please cite the following paper:

 Seun Oladipupo, Younes Laidoudi, John Beckmann, Xing Ping Hu, and Arthur Appel.
 Symbiotic heritage: The co-speciation in cockroach-associated Wolbachia intimate the pattern in their bedbug host-prey (Under review.
 DOI: coming...)